GarwelGarwel/SpaceAge/README.md

 **Future Plans**

 - More events, achievements and data to track (requests sought!)
-- Average values tracking (maybe)
+- Tracking unique kerbals in more cases
-- Trends: graphs of your progress (e.g. funds earned over time)
+- Average values tracking

-**Supported Mods**
+**Supported Mods & Known Issues**

 - [KSP-AVC](https://forum.kerbalspaceprogram.com/index.php?/topic/72169-12-ksp-avc-add-on-version-checker-plugin-1162-miniavc-ksp-avc-online-2016-10-13/)
 - [Blizzy's Toolbar](https://forum.kerbalspaceprogram.com/index.php?/topic/55420-120-toolbar-1713-common-api-for-draggableresizable-buttons-toolbar/)

 Space Age doesn't change anything in the universe, so it shouldn't affect playability of save games.

-Tracking of returns from orbit/surface is not perfect (it uses the stock system, which was intended for internal purposes) and can sometimes generate too many events.
-Delete unnecessary ones.
+Tracking of returns from orbit/surface is far from perfect (it uses the stock system, which was intended for internal purposes) and can sometimes generate too many events.
+Delete unnecessary ones or disable tracking it in the Settings.

 The mod has minor issues with Kerbal Construction Time, which handles technology discoveries and facility upgrades in its own way.
 You can simply disable or manually delete these entries.